How to find a doctor

 Everyone has the right to expect a good standard of care from their GP as set out by The General Medical Council.
 You may not see your GP from one year to the next, but they should be someone whom you can rely upon for everything from the right treatment and diagnosis of illness to kindness and compassion during times of stress.

-If, however, if you feel you’ve been treated badly and want to make a complaint about the care or service provided by your GP or surgery, contact the person at your surgery responsible for the practice complaints procedure.
+If you feel you’ve been treated badly and want to make a complaint about the care or service provided by your GP or surgery, contact the person at your surgery responsible for the practice complaints procedure.
 If you don’t get the response you’re after you can take it further.
-You can also change your doctors’ surgery without having to give a reason, and seek a second opinion if you’re not happy with your diagnosis.
+We’ve an article on how to complain about a GP here.

 Next Steps